visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 VisIt_ includes the entire suite of *Mesh quality* expressions from the [https://cubit.sandia.gov/public/verdict.html Verdict Library]

-Creating Vector and Tensor Valued Variables from Scalars
+Creating vector and tensor valued variables from scalars
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the database contains scalar variables representing the individual